endpoint-diligence

 Tool Definition Quality

-Both tool names follow a consistent verb_noun pattern (check_endpoint, compare_price), making them predictable and easy to understand.
+All tool names follow a consistent verb_noun pattern in snake_case: check_endpoint, compare_price, reseller_check.
+The naming is predictable and clear.

 Available Tools

-Runs live diligence on an x402-metered endpoint before you pay it: verifies its 402 payment challenge is spec-compliant, checks the price against market baselines, inspects the payTo address on-chain (Base), checks third-party directory presence, and checks basic infra hygiene.
+Runs live diligence on an x402-metered endpoint before you pay it: verifies its 402 payment challenge is spec-compliant, checks the price against market baselines, inspects the payTo address on-chain (Base), checks third-party directory presence, and checks basic infra hygiene, and detects possible upstream API resale with evidence-based markup estimates.
 Returns a 0-100 score, a pass/caution/fail verdict, and per-check evidence.

 | Name | Required | Description | Default |